 Aaron is a highly experienced Chartered Engineer and Business Manager, with exceptional experience in a wide range of international offshore engineering projects.

-Aaron joined Empire Engineering in February 2020 as Head of London Office, setting up the London office as part of the company long-term growth plan.
+Aaron joined Empire Engineering in February 2020 as Head of London Office, setting up the London base as part of the company long-term growth plan.

 Aaron is a Chartered Engineer and Fellow of the Institution of Mechanical Engineers.
 He has over 11 years structural and mechanical engineering experience in the offshore renewable energy and oil & gas industries.
 He has taken commercial and technical responsibility for a portfolio of international engineering projects, overseeing projects from tendering through to completion, and ensuring quality of service delivery.

 Prior to joining Empire Engineering, Aaron worked at DNV GL Slough and London offices for 10 years.
 There, he held various positions including Lead Engineer of Fixed & Floating Structures team, and Group Leader, Principal Engineer and Project Manager of SIM and Structures unit.

 He is specialised in structural design of jackets and topsides, linear and nonlinear finite element analysis (FEA) of global structures and local structural components, structural integrity management (SIM) of fixed and floating structures, project and business management, compliance and codes of practice.

 Aaron also led technical development covering broad topics, such as floating structures integrity management (FSIM), risk-based inspection (RBI) of offshore wind foundations, SIM data for decommissioning, digital climate change and catastrophe modelling of energy assets, etc. In 2009, Aaron spent one year at SLP London office as a Structural Analyst, mainly working on FEA of a number of renewable structures, including Thanet monopile design, ETI TLP floating wind foundation feasibility study, and Atlantis tidal turbine foundation design.